All Episodes

 I'm saying only if your life's in danger here.

-Well well, do you think that uh well, because we've been I've run into this issue where a guy leaves a police force, probably because he's got a mark, goes to a smaller police force in a s in a smaller area, uh Mayberry, if you know, for lack of a better word, and the record doesn't follow him.
+Well, do you think that, Well, because I've run into this issue where a guy leaves a police force, probably because he's got a mark, goes to a smaller police force in a smaller area, Mayberry, for lack of a better word, and the record doesn't follow him.

-The only time you know what he hasn't in the presiding jurisdiction is if you if you do some type of uh public information act, so that you know, with these police unions, these guys could have histories a mile long, but just be passed on to different police departments and nobody know the wiser.
+The only time you know what he has in the presiding jurisdiction is if you do some type of public information act so that, you know, with these police unions, these guys could have histories of mile long, but just be passed on to different police departments and nobody know the wiser.

-Well, listen, uh I like the dialogue with you, Pastor.
+Well, listen, I like the dialogue with you, Pastor.

-Um I'm sorry that you lost uh uh congregant, a friend.
+I'm sorry that you lost a congregant, a friend.

-Uh my heart goes out to to Mr. Floyd's family.
+My heart goes out to Mr. Floyd's family.

 This should never happen in America.

-Uh like the rest of America, the the conscience of a nation is shocked.
+Like the rest of America, the conscience of a nation is shocked.

-And we are bet we can be so much better than this.
+And we can be so much better than this.

 Just like we've got to stop violence in big cities.